Khmer Empire: Culture and way of life

 Zhou Daguan's description of Khmer houses:

 Houses of farmers were situated near the rice paddies on the edge of the cities.
 The walls of the houses were made of woven bamboo, with thatched roofs, and they were on stilts.
 A house was divided into three rooms by woven bamboo walls.
 One was the parents' bedroom, another was the daughters' bedroom, and the largest was the living area.
 Sons slept wherever they could find space.
 The kitchen was at the back or in a separate room.
 Nobles and kings lived in the palace and much larger houses in the city.
 They were made of the same materials as the farmers' houses, but the roofs were wooden shingles and had elaborate designs as well as more rooms.

+Zhou Daguan reported that locals do not produce silk or have the ability to stitch and darn with a needle and thread.

 The common people wore a sampot where the front end was drawn between the legs and secured at the back by a belt.
 Nobles and kings wore finer and richer fabrics.
 Women wore a strip of cloth to cover the chest, while noble women had a lengthened one that went over the shoulder.
 Men and women wore a Krama.
-Along with depictions of battle and the military conquests of kings, the basreliefs of Bayon depict the mundane everyday life of common Khmer people, including scenes of the marketplace, fishermen, butchers, people playing a chess-like game, and gambling during cockfighting.
+Along with depictions of battle and the military conquests of kings, the basreliefs of the Bayon depict the mundane everyday life of common Khmer people, including scenes of the marketplace, fishermen, butchers, people playing a chess-like game, and gambling during cockfighting.